 How much cash you need to keep available in your account depends on your investments.
 We’ll suggest a minimum cash amount for you, which you’ll be able to see in your account when you log in.

 Government taxes and levies (per deal)

-UK Stamp Duty 0.5% on purchases of UK shares (round up to the nearest £5 for residual shares) PTM (Panel on Takeover and Mergers) £1 on UK share deals over £10,000 Irish Stamp Duty 1% on purchases of Irish shares French Financial Transactions Tax 0.3% on purchases of French shares Italian Financial Transactions Tax 0.1% on purchases of Italian shares
+UK Stamp Duty 0.5% on purchases of UK shares (round up to the nearest £5 for residual shares) PTM (Panel on Takeover and Mergers) £1 on UK share deals over £10,000 Irish Stamp Duty 1% on purchases of Irish shares (where the total cost of the transactions is more than 1,000 euros) French Financial Transactions Tax 0.3% on purchases of certain French shares Italian Financial Transactions Tax 0.1% on purchases of certain Italian shares

 Telephone and postal share dealing

 1% of the trade value, minimum charge £20, maximum £50.